jpgdev/symlinkmaker/README.md

 ## What is left to do?

-- Implement the WPF GUi correctly (like the Gtk# one)
+- Implement the WPF GUI correctly (like the Gtk# one)
 - Log all actions
 - Repeat or revert the actions using config or log files
 - Setup Code Coverage